nachomartinezl/ecommerce-predictor/FINAL_README.md

 Using TF-IDF, the text data from name and descriptions is vectorized and the string data is transformed in numerical data to be fed into the models.

 ### 3.1.
 Image Data
-To Download the Images we can excute
+To Download the Images we can execute

 ```bash
 $ python3 scripts/Download_data.py
 ```
-We analyze the content of the URL  that corresponds to the images in the notebook `Images_analysis` that is inside the EDA folder.
+We analyze the URL content that correspondsto the images in the notebook `Images_analysis` that is inside the EDA folder.

 ## 4. Modelling